 Raed Gonzalez, JD, LLM, Chairman

 Raed Gonzalez was born in Puerto Rico.
 He earned his B.A.
-(Cum Laude, 1992) and J.D.
-(Cum Laude, 1996) from the Inter American University of Puerto Rico in San Juan, where he was also associate editor of the law review.
-As part of his JD, in 1995 he studied comparative constitutional law at the University of Barcelona (Spain) taught by Supreme Court Justice Antonin Scalia.
-He received his L.L.M. in Health Law from the University of Houston Law Center (1998).
+Cum Laude in 1992, and his J.D.
+Cum Laude, in 1996 from the Inter American University of Puerto Rico in San Juan, where he served as associate editor of the school’s law review.
+As part of his JD, in 1995 he studied comparative constitutional law at the University of Barcelona in Spain, where he received instruction from U.S. Supreme Court Justice Antonin Scalia.
+Mr. Gonzalez then received his L.L.M. in Health Law from the University of Houston Law Center in 1998.